parkin-lin/vite-library-strict-mode/README.md

 ### Step3: DIY your config

 - Modify the config in package.json, such like `name`, `author` and so on.
 - Remove the LICENSE file.
 Generate your own LICENSE.
+In this template, we use MIT LICENSE as default.
+If you want to use it too, you must replace the author with your name in the LICENSE file.
 - DIY other config as you wish.